tzs/WAR-MMBlinker/README.txt

 is in progress will stop it.
 Clicking on a different item will stop the blinking of the first and switch to the second.

+The pop up list includes the same options that the map filter list includes, plus two extra items:

+    "group" blinks your group members, and

+    "warband" blinks those in your warband that are NOT in your group.

 When the pop up listing is open, any click on the icon will stop the blinking and close the pop up.
 Right clicking will also close the pop up, but without stopping blinking that is in progress (you can always left click the icon to stop it, or wait for the 30 second auto stop)

+NOTE: if you find that you are often using the pop up to blink a particular item, you can make a macro to start and stop that item.
+First, find the number of the item in the drop down list.
+The first item is #1, the second is #2, and so on.
+Then make this macro:

+    /script MMBlinker.start(N)

+where N is the number of the item.
+Invoking that macro will start that item's pips blinking.
+Invoking it while the item is blinking will stop the blinking.